EricWilliamSchroder/Heapless/README.md

      If the output contains `"escapes to heap"`, it’s invalid.
      Everything must live on the stack.

+     If fmt.Println or similar that gives out some heap warning assume it is for debugging only and it will be removed in up coming commits.

 2. **🧍 No AI Assistance**

    * This README is the **only** exception — AI was used *only* to write this document.